weichihl/KVS_WebRTC_on_AmebaPro/Object_detection_demo.md

-# Edge AI - human detection or face detetcion on AmebaPro
+# Edge AI - Human Detection on AmebaPro

-How to implement human detection or face detetcion on edge device (AmebaPro)
+How to implement human detection on edge device (AmebaPro)

-## Check the model of camera sensor
+## Check the Model of Camera Sensor

 Please check your camera sensor model, and define it in <AmebaPro_SDK>/project/realtek_amebapro_v0_example/inc/sensor.h.